add99o/surmai/README.md

 Installation guide with Docker and a potential backup solution can be found in the documentation http://surmai.app/documentation/installation

+## AI itinerary assistant

+The itinerary copilot relies on OpenAI's `gpt-5-mini` model.
+Set the `OPENAI_API_KEY` environment variable for the PocketBase backend before starting Surmai so the assistant can access the trip context securely.
+When the key is absent, the UI automatically disables the chat entry point and the backend returns an informative error.

 # Credits

 ## PocketBase